 must be from something different than the historical data population, or

 an anomaly.
 This is an oversimplified approach, but we are learning

 how to write UDFs, not statistics.

-Writing a UDF
+Writing a user-defined function (UDF)

 Now that we have an idea of what we want to do, let’s understand how